silogen/kaiwo/docs/docs/aim/concepts/runtime-config.md

 ### Rendering Failures

 A rendered path that:

 - Exceeds 200 characters
 - Contains invalid JSONPath
 - References missing labels/fields

 ...degrades the `AIMService` with reason `PathTemplateInvalid` and skips HTTPRoute creation.
-The ServingRuntime remains intact.
+The InferenceService remains intact.

 ### Precedence